lgaudencio/geography-quiz/README.md

 * Canva
     * Canva was used to create the logo in the header, also, that same image was used to create the favicon.

+# Deployment

+## Version Control

+GitHubs IDE was used to create this website, it was then pushed to the remote repository ‘geography-quiz’.

+Git commands were used during the development to push code to the remote repo, the following commands were the following:

+* *git add <file>* - This command is used to add a file to the staging area.

+* *git commit -m "text"* - This git command is used to commit changes made to the code and sent to the local repository.

+* *git push* - This git command is used then the committed code was pushed to the remote repository on GitHub.